rkapl123/DBAddin/README.md

 # DBAddin
-Excel Addin that allows you to retrieve Data via userdefined functions into Excel Worksheets and writing/updating Data in Excel Worksheets (DBMapper)
+Excel Addin that allows you to retrieve Data via userdefined functions (DBListfetch, DBRowFetch and DBSetQuery) into Excel Worksheets and writing/updating Data in Excel Worksheets (DBModifications: DBMapper, DBAction and DBSequences)

 Currently this is still work in progress, the migration from the VB6 Code to VB.Net is not finished completely!